pittishgunner/tinycmsinstaller/README.md

 TinyCMS Online Installer

-This is the installer for TinyCMS https://github.com/pittishgunner/tinycms
+This is an Online 4 Step Installer for TinyCMS https://github.com/pittishgunner/tinycms